mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 #### Zencastr

-[Zencastr](https://zencastr.com/) is a browser-based voip podcasting-focused solution.
+[Zencastr](https://zencastr.com/) is a browser-based voip recording app.

-Here's how it works: You set up a session through their web app, get a link for all parties to click, and once they do, they're taken to the web app as well.
-Once there, zencastr provides voip/recording through the browser, gives you separate tracks, and even uploads them to a google drive folder for you.
+Here's how it works: You set up a session through the website, get a link for all parties to click, and once they do, they're taken to the web app as well.
+Once there, zencastr provides voip and records through the browser, gives you separate tracks, and even uploads them to a google drive folder for you.

 When it works, it's fantastic.
-When it doesn't, your episode is toast.
+When it doesn't, your episode is toast 🍞.

-They claim to have local backups running, but I've seen tracks get shortened or cut in weird spots due to spotty connections.
+They claim to have local backups running, but I've still gotten shortened tracks due to spotty connections.

 So, if you or anyone else on the call has connection issues, you'll _still_ get some funky audio to edit.

-Luckily I've had backups going in those situations, but if you have to do backups anyway...
+Luckily we've had backups going in those situations, but if you have to do backups anyway...

 <a name="local"></a>